 Success can be defined in many ways.
-As there is no known cure for tinnitus, any expectation of completely eliminating the tinnitus is most likely unrealistic.
-Therefore, you and the hearing care professional should only set goals that are realistic and achievable.
+Because there is no known cure for tinnitus, any expectation of completely eliminating the tinnitus is unrealistic.
+Therefore, you and the hearing care professional should only set achievable goals.

 To some, being able to provide any relief from tinnitus could be considered a success.
 Being able to perform daily activities without the stress and annoyance of tinnitus on a constant basis would be a great relief.
 Overall, most treatment plans agree that habituating to the tinnitus is the ultimate goal.
-Habituating means that you will learn to accept and cope with your tinnitus, giving it less importance and lower priority, allowing more freedom to focus on more important matters in life.